 Whenever I am asked advice on where to go in Southeast Asia, I always recommended to try and head to Northern Laos.
-From the stunning scenery, jungles, mountains and the hill tribe villages, to the friendly locals who are still curious about you, plus the amazingly slow and simple pace of life that has since made me view life very differently.
+From the stunning scenery, deep jungles, remote mountains and the ethnic hill tribe villages, to the friendly locals who are still curious about you, plus the amazingly slow and simple pace of life that has since made me view life very differently.
 It’s a way of life that feels different to anywhere else I’ve been.
 In Northern Laos, it’s not hard to take a detour which can take you truly off the beaten path, to places which will open your eyes to what this beautiful country has to offer.

 Laos is bordered by Thailand, Burma, China, Vietnam and also Cambodia in the south.
 So if you are travelling overland, there are plenty of ways to enter the country.

 Here’s my Top 4 Most Beautiful Places in Northern Laos, which I recommenced to add to any itinerary:

 Luang Nam Tha was our first stop in Northern Laos.
 It is located in the North West of the country and we arrived here after leaving Northern Thailand.
 The bus journey from the border goes through deep mountains and jungles, and if you want to see and learn more about the ethnic hill tribe villages then you’ve come to the right place.
 There are over 140 ethnic groups in Laos, and we saw many within this region.
 A lot of the ethnic groups in Northern Laos remain virtually untouched by the modern world and still live traditional lifestyles.
 If you are looking to visit one of the villages, try to choose a company promoting sustainable and responsible tourism and do some research beforehand to ensure that your impact is a positive one.